dacup72/LIRI-Bot/README.md

 # LIRI Bot

 LIRI Bot is a Node.js based application allowing users to access different API's through the terminal / git bash window.
 Users can do the following: enter a screen name into the "my-tweets" command to get access to specific tweets, enter a song title into the "spotify-this-song" command to search songs, enter a movie name into the "movie-this" command to search movies, or enter the command "do-what-it-says" to have the Node.js file system read a txt file and apply what every commmand is inside of theat files to the applications functionality.
-The app makes use of the Spotify, Twitter, and OMDB APIs.
+The app makes use of the Spotify, Twitter, and OMDB APIs along with the ability to log your previous search results in a .txt file with Node.js FS.

 ## Getting Started